 There’s no instruction on what to do – it’s a figure-it-out on your own or click support.
 Adding domains involves another checkout process.
-Once checkout is done, your order/domain is processed.
-Can take up to 24 hours.
+Once the checkout is done, your order/domain is processed.
+It can take up to 24 hours.
 Once done, you will receive an email containing hosting, DNS and cPanel logins.

 I have a feeling they’re doing lots of stuff manually (lots of emails and waiting for their response) and that doesn’t inspire confidence in their tech expertise.

 They have Live Chat (though no one was answering when I had a question a few times) and phone support.

 NNI disappoints with fishy nameservers and user-friendliness with some obvious manual activities which, at least I think so, shouldn’t happen in 2017 for any hosting.
 Visit No Name Internet.